MSCJ Research Concentration Thesis Option

 The three electives may be chosen according to availability and students' interests.
 Descriptions of all courses may be found in the relevant sections of the Graduate Catalog.
 Please note two to three elective courses are usually offered per semester, and that some elective courses may not be offered during your time at Texas State University.
 For more information about elective course programming and other aspects of the program, please see the MSCJ Research Concentration Thesis Option Programs Student Handbook.

-The admission criteria for the MSCJ-NC program are:
+The admission criteria for the MSCJ-RES program are:

 - a baccalaureate degree in criminal justice or related field from a regionally accredited university